Tyrn/wei/the-insider-en.typ

 Empire authorities.
 Shavash also asked an Empire ex-first minister, Nan,  or more precisely, David N. Streighton, to attend.

-     Having resigned after his adversaries ran a smear campaign - that a man from the  stars shouldn't be  in charge of the Empire - Nan resided on Earth and he didn't  try  to hide that his Weian  appointment made him  not just a millionaire, but a billionaire.
+     Having resigned after his adversaries ran a smear campaign---that a man from the  stars shouldn't be  in charge of the Empire---Nan resided on Earth and he didn't  try  to hide that his Weian  appointment made him  not just a millionaire, but a billionaire.
 His  knowledge  of Weian current events was unsurpassed  and  his  active  buying  of Assalah  securities  boosted their